Along with the summer come longer days, vacation planning, planting gardens, hiking — and tick-borne illness.

 Tick Bites Can Cause Meat Allergies, Too

-Thomas Platts-Mills, who leads UVA’s Division of Allergy and Clinical Immunology, researches the connection between lone star tick bites and red meat allergies.
+Thomas Platts-Mills, MD, who leads UVA’s Division of Allergy and Clinical Immunology, researches the connection between lone star tick bites and red meat allergies.
 His team found that in some people, a lone star tick bite triggered the body to produce antibodies that binded to alpha-gal, a sugar in red meat.
 These people then developed hives or anaphylaxis, but not until several hours after eating the meat.

 Worried About a Tick Bite?